"The Americans are traitors": Trump faces a major backlash over Syria announcement

 Erdoğan, who overcame a failed coup attempt in 2016 and a brutal political setback for his party in June, has become less restrained in cracking down on dissent within his own country and outside its borders.
 As part of his strategy to shore up his grip on power, Erdoğan has also cultivated close ties with Trump, who has been “consistently cozy” in phone conversations with him and other authoritarian rulers, like Chinese leader Xi Jinping and Russian President Vladimir Putin, the Washington Post reported.

 Trump has often made rash commitments to foreign counterparts on these calls without looping in his national security team.
 In December, he announced the surprise withdrawal of US troops from Syria at Erdoğan’s urging and “over [the] strong objections from virtually everyone involved in the fight against the Islamic State group,” the Associated Press reported.
 This more recent decision to abandon the Kurds followed a nearly identical sequence of events.
 The New York Times noted that Trump spoke to Erdoğan on Sunday and agreed to a decision that went “against the recommendations of top officials in the Pentagon and the State Department.”
-(Defense Secretary Mark Esper deleted a tweet on Monday that said “DOD does not endorse a Turkish operation in Northern Syria”—the opposite of Trump’s position.)
+A senior administration official, speaking to reporters Monday on the condition of anonymity, insisted that Trump did not blindside his advisers, as some media outlets reported, and actually “did not endorse and do[es] not endorse any Turkish military operation in Northern Syria.”
+Defense Secretary Mark Esper deleted a tweet hours earlier that said, “DOD does not endorse a Turkish operation in Northern Syria.”

 Dana Shell Smith, the former US ambassador to Qatar, said Monday that “there were no good choices” for the United States in northern Syria, given the clash between Turkey—a NATO ally—and the Kurds, an expedient ally against ISIS.
 But Trump’s chaotic style of policymaking has only made things worse.
 “I don’t blame Trump for the fundamental contradiction in the policy adopted before his time,” she wrote on Twitter.
 “I do blame him for abandoning all foreign policy deliberation and process so that choices are consistently bad.”
 Perhaps fittingly, the decision came days after reports emerged that Trump plans to significantly reduce the size of the White House National Security Council, which advises the president on foreign policy matters.
 Even Turkey was apparently surprised by Trump’s quick shift.